 Although many e-cigarettes have a USB port for charging.
 It’s important to note that not all USB ports are the same.
 The voltage and current specifications can vary between different types of USB ports.
 Without specific technical instructions, it can impossible for a consumer to determine what is a safe USB charging port.
 In fact, the current and voltage specifications for a standard USB port is typically way too powerful.

 - Always use the charger that came with the unit, and follow the manufacturer’s charging instructions.

 - Don’t plug an e-cigarette into a “standard” USB port.
 This could result in an explosion or fire.

 According to the USFA, not all battery failures can be prevented by consumers.
-While it’s critical to ensure you follow all known safety precautions.
-In other words, there is a high likelihood of a fire or explosion.
+While it’s critical to ensure you follow all known safety precautions, there is still a high likelihood of a fire or explosion.
 These devices remain, to an extent, risky for consumers.
 If you vape, make sure you always use manufacturer-approved charging equipment.

 Without industry-wide safety standards, there’s no telling which e-cigarettes are safe for consumers.
 Unfortunately, many e-cig users just don’t know about the importance of proper charging practices.
-In addition, many people are calling on manufactures to include stronger warnings in their literature and manuals too.
+In addition, many people are calling on manufacturers to include stronger warnings in their literature and manuals, too.

 If you have been injured or if a loved one has been hurt by an exploding e-cigarette or fire caused by a defective e-cig, contact the Scott Law Firm located in Conroe, Texas, at (936) 243-4299 for a free case consultation today.